Frequently Asked Questions

 How long are lessons and how often do participants ride?

-Lessons are 30 minutes long.
+Group Lessons are 30 minutes long.
 Participants ride once a week in the same lesson time.
 Riders must participate for the minimum of a session.
+There are opportunities for additional private lessons.

 Are therapeutic riding lessons covered by insurance?

-No. Because no therapist is involved in the lessons, they are not covered by insurance.
+No. Because no therapist is involved in the lessons, they are not covered by most insurance companies.

 What is the procedure for becoming a rider at Pegasus?